 Also, you love to cook, but you are avoiding the stress of the modern restaurant or kitchen.
 Why submit yourself to the lowly commis chef life when you can be an executive chef instead, and own your business to boot?
 Delivering your own meals means that you control the recipes, and every step of the process.
-And you save on the costs of renting retail space that requires a dining area as well as a kitchen.
+And you save on the costs of renting retail space with a kitchen.

 You are doing these consumers a service by reducing their cooking time and giving them an incentive to try healthy alternatives.
 Good food is therapeutic and can melt away daily stresses.

 When you deliver meals or meal prep, you provide more than caloric intake.
 You are providing an experience, that will brighten someone’s day or night.
 They will remember that.
 And that is why you must market well.

 The meal kit delivery market started in the United States in 2012 and in Europe in 2007.
 By 2025, Hexa Research estimates that the global meal kit industry will hit $9.84 billion USD while the American market will reach $4.0 billion USD.
 It is growing at a rapid rate, and North America is estimated to be the highest meal kit country consumer.
 Hello Fresh currently owns 33 percent of the market.

 People seem to prefer fresh food and gluten-free options the most in the meal kit market.
 Companies that provide gluten-free such as Blue Apron and Green Chef are luring in more customers.